jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 x_{i}
 $$
 represents the pixel value i.
 These equation looks intimidating.
 But let me go through one example to illustrate how simple it is.
-For example, for a grayscale image with just 4 pixels (0.1, 0.3, 0.2, 0.1) and weight (0.3, 0.2, 0.4, 0.3) and bias (-0.8), the output of the node will be:
+For example, for a grayscale image with just 4 pixels (0.1, 0.3, 0.2, 0.1) and weight (0.3, 0.2, 0.4, 0.3) and bias (-0.8), the output of the first node circled in red will be:

 $$
 z_j =  0.3 * 0.1 + 0.2 * 0.3 + 0.4 * 0.2 + 0.3 * 0.1  - 0.8 = -0.6